michalciurus/michalciurus.github.io/_posts/2016-07-21-RxSwift-for-dummies-#2-Operators.md

 {% endhighlight %}

 After adding `.observeOn(MainScheduler.instance)` to the `Observable` we notice that it solved our problem.
 Why is it interesting?
-Because it shows that `ObserveOn` has overrides `SubscribeOn` in terms of which scheduler is used to send events!
+Because it shows that `observeOn` overrides `subscribeOn` in terms of which scheduler is used to send events!

-When do we use `ObserveOn`?
+When do we use `observeOn`?
 The most common scenario would be an `Observable` that doesn't execute long tasks (fetching data, calculating etc.) on a different queue/thread and blocks your thread.
 I don't imagine that will happen too often, but hey! it's always worth to know what tools you have in your box 🛠

 ### Scheduler Types

-As a RxSwift beginner it's fine to stick with `ObserveOn` and `MainScheduler.instance` so I'm going to cut here to not distract you too much.
+As a RxSwift beginner it's fine to stick with `observeOn` and `MainScheduler.instance` so I'm going to cut here to not distract you too much.
 You can build your own `Scheduler` or use one of the already built in ones.
-[Here's more](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Schedulers.md) if you're really that curious.
+[Here's more](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Schedulers.md) if you're that curious.
 It's quite simple and natural as it's just wrapped Grand Central Dispatch and `NSOperation`.

 ### Transforming Operators

 Ok, so you already know two types of operators: creating operators (`create`, `interval`, `just`) and utility operators (`observeOn`, `subscribeOn`).
+Let's inspect some of the transforming operators.

 #### Map